xwmx/nb/README.md

 Multiple notebooks can be synced to one remote using orphan branches.
-An orphan branch is a branch with a history that's independent from the repository's `main`, `master`, or equivalent primary branch's history.  [`nb remote set`](#remote) provides the option of syncing the notebook as a new orphan branch when a remote is added.
+An orphan branch is a branch with a history that's independent from the repository's `main`, `master`, or equivalent primary branch's history.
+To sync a notebook with a new orphan branch, add the remote using [`nb remote set`](#remote) and select the option to create a new orphan branch.
 The name of orphan branch is derived from notebook name and can alternatively be specified as an argument to `nb remote set`:

 ```bash
 # set the remote for the current notebook to a remote URL and branch